Giandomenico Majone Prize

 The Prize is in honour of Giandomenico Majone for his outstanding contribution to the study of regulatory governance in the European Union and beyond.

 It recognizes exceptional research presented at the Biennial Conference of the ECPR Standing Group on Regulatory Governance.
-The Giandomenico Majone Prize addresses scholars in their early career stages, i.e. colleagues who have completed their Ph.D. no more than seven years prior to nomination, and is preferably awarded to single-authored papers.
+The Prize addresses scholars in their early career stages, e.g. colleagues who have completed their Ph.D. no more than seven years prior to nomination, and is preferably awarded to single-authored papers.
 The submissions are assessed by a jury, based on the academic merit of the paper.
 This includes the relevance and development of the research question, the contribution that the article makes to existing scientific knowledge or theory in the field of regulatory governance, the use of sources, the methodological rigor, the quality of the analysis and the conclusions.

 The previous winners of the Prize are:

 - 2018: Janina Grabs